Port Talbot Steelworks: Port Talbot works

 The original works were built by Gilbertson, and situated south of Port Talbot railway station.
-Constructed in 1901–5, the works was named after Christopher Rice Mansel Talbot of Margam Castle, the principal sponsor of the developments at Port Talbot docks, which had opened in 1837.
+Constructed in 1901–1905, the works was named after Christopher Rice Mansel Talbot of Margam Castle, the principal sponsor of the developments at Port of Port Talbot, which had opened in 1837.

 The site was closed in 1961 and demolished in 1963.
 The General Offices housed Port Talbot magistrates' court until 2012, but the rest of the site is an industrial estate.

 Margam works

 Steelmaking at the Port Talbot complex began with the Margam Iron and Steel Works, completed between 1923 and 1926.

 Abbey works

 Abbey Steelworks was planned in 1947, but today is correctly termed Tata Steel Strip Products UK Port Talbot Works.
 It is believed to be named after the Cistercian Margam Abbey that used to be on the site – a small amount of the original building still stands (protected) within the site that survived the dissolution of the monasteries.
 Several steel manufacturers in South Wales pooled their resources to form the Steel Company of Wales, to construct a modern integrated steelworks on a site then owned by Guest, Keen and Baldwins.
 However, political manoeuvring led to tinplate production being retained in its original heartland further west, at two new works in Trostre and Felindre.
 The steelworks were built upon 32,000 piles into sand and peat.
 Opened in 1951, it was fully operational by 1953.

-Once the new No.4 and 5 furnaces began production, the older furnaces, numbers 1 and 2 built in the 1920s, were demolished.
-No.3 furnace, built in 1941, was retained and used as a stand-by, until demolished in the mid-2000s.
+Once the new No. 4 and 5 furnaces began production, the older furnaces, numbers 1 and 2 built in the 1920s, were demolished.
+No. 3 furnace, built in 1941, was retained and used as a stand-by, until demolished in the mid-2000s.
 At the time of peak employment in the 1960s, the Abbey Works was Europe's largest steelworks and the largest single employer in Wales, with a labour force of 18,000.

-In 1967, The Steel Company of Wales was nationalised and absorbed into British Steel Corporation, which was subsequently privatised and merged to form Corus Group.
+In 1967, the Steel Company of Wales was nationalised and absorbed into British Steel Corporation, which was subsequently privatised and merged with Hoogovens to form Corus Group.
 Tata Group agreed to purchase all Corus' ordinary shares in March 2007, and the deal was concluded in April 2007.
 In 2010 it was announced that Corus was to be rebranded to the group name of Tata Steel Europe.